Zero-Down-Time/CloudBender/README.md

-  delete             Deletes stacks or stack groups provision          Creates or updates stacks or stack groups render             Renders template and its parameters validate           Validates already rendered templates using cfn-lint
+  delete             Deletes stacks or stack groups provision          Creates or updates stacks or stack groups render             Renders template and its parameters sync               Renders template and provisions it right away validate           Validates already rendered templates using cfn-lint
 ```